Modified Pontiac Muscle Cars and Performance Vehicles

 Pontiac is an American automaker specializing mostly in upscale vehicles that was active for 85 years – between 1925 and 2010.
 The company was named after the leader of the Ottawa tribe who had fought against the British in the Great Lakes region.
 The city where the brand’s vehicles were manufactured also has the same name.
 Right from the start, Pontiac models were positioned as more expensive variants of the cars by Oakland Automobiles and quite fast they outselled cheaper versions that led to the discontinuation of the Oakland brand.

 Established, owned and discontinued by General Motors, Pontiac was positioned under 4 brands and above 1 (Chevrolet) in the parent company hierarchy.
-The brand introduced numerous popular vehicles that were capable of leaving their trace, some of the most notable are the GTO, Firebird, Grand Prix, G8, Catalina, and Trans Am.
+The brand introduced numerous popular vehicles that were capable of leaving their trace, some of the most notable are the GTO, Firebird, Gran Prix, G8, Catalina, and Trans Am.
 The last vehicles with the Pontiac logo left the assembly line in December 2009, and the one final unit was made in January 2010.

 Main muscle car models of this brand